mozilla/experimenter-docs/docs/jetstream/troubleshooting.md

 For checking on daily Jetstream runs, the `jetstream` DAG can be viewed via the [Airflow Web UI](https://workflow.telemetry.mozilla.org/tree?dag_id=jetstream).
 This show whether the run is still in progress or has completed.

-For checking on reruns after a config change, the [jetstream-config CI](https://app.circleci.com/pipelines/github/mozilla/jetstream-config?branch=main) will show all active runs and indicate whether a rerun has been successful or if there have been any errors.
+For checking on reruns after a config change, the [metric-hub CI](https://app.circleci.com/pipelines/github/mozilla/metric-hub?branch=main) will show all active runs and indicate whether a rerun has been successful or if there have been any errors.

 For viewing the Argo workflows Jetstream is running, connect to the Argo dashboard by running: